Skip to Content

 Implementation of automatic value transfer

-In 2018, the Dutch Association of Insurers and the Pension Federation drew up a service document and an extensive Q&A in preparation for the automatic value transfer process (see documents below).
-The purpose of this service document is to provide all pension administrators with insight into the way in which they can carry out the automatic value transfer of small pensions.
+In 2018, in preparation for the process of automatic value transfer, the Dutch Association of Insurers and the Federation of the Dutch Pension Fund drew up a service document and an extensive Q&A (see documents below).
+The purpose of this service document is to give all pension administrators insight into how they can carry out the automatic value transfer of small pensions.
 For the process to function properly, it is important that all pension administrators follow the same process.

-Clean-up of small pensions from before 01-01-2018
+Clean-up campaign for small pensions from before 01-01-2018

-There are also several million small pensions in the pension sector that arose before 2018 and that pension administrators also want to (partially) transfer.
+There are also several million small pensions in the pension sector that arose before 2018 and that pension administrators also want to transfer (in part).
 Legislation stipulates that the Pension Federation and the Association must jointly draw up a plan for the orderly transfer of these small pensions.
 This plan was published in the Government Gazette on 16 March 2021 and took effect on 1 April 2021.
 In order to inform the pension administrators about the plan and the way in which administrators can implement the plan, the Pension Federation and the Association have drawn up a second service document.

 The existing Q&A has been supplemented with questions related to the addendum.